Picea abies: Uses

 The Norwegian company Borregaard produces the synthetic substitute for natural vanilla Vanillin using the Norwegian spruce.
 They are currently the only company to produce wood based vanillin and is claimed by the company to be preferred by their customers due to, among other reasons, its much lower carbon footprint than petrochemically synthesised vanillin.

 It is esteemed as a source of tonewood by stringed-instrument makers, and is commonly used for violins.
 One form of the tree called Haselfichte (Hazel-spruce) grows in the European Alps and has been recognised by UNESCO as intangible cultural heritage.
 This form was used by Stradivarius for instruments.

 As food

 The tree is the source of spruce beer, which was once used to prevent and even cure scurvy.

-Norway spruce shoot tips have been used in traditional Austrian medicine internally (as syrup or tea) and externally (as baths, for inhalation, as ointments, as resin application or as tea) for treatment of disorders of the respiratory tract, skin, locomotor system, gastrointestinal tract and infections.
+Norway spruce shoot tips have been used in traditional Austrian and Finnish medicine internally (as syrup or tea) and externally (as baths, for inhalation, as ointments, as resin application or as tea) for treatment of disorders of the respiratory tract, skin, locomotor system, gastrointestinal tract and infections.

 During the production of Mont d'Or cheese it is wrapped in a "sangle" made from the cambium of a Norway spruce (French: Épicéa commun) for about two weeks at least, which gives the cheese a unique flavour.

 In Finland, Norway spruce tips (Finnish: kuusenkerkkä) are used as a spice, for example, in syrup, herbal tea, alcohol, smoothies, salt, and desserts.
 Spruce tip syrup is also used as a cold medicine.

+Folk medicine

+The resin has been used in Nordic folk medicine for treating wounds and skin disorders.